Madagascar (1837 ship): Final voyage

-Due to the Victorian Gold Rush, Madagascar, under the command of Captain Fortescue William Harris, was sent to Melbourne with emigrants.
+Due to the Victorian Gold Rush, Madagascar, under the command of Captain Fortescue William Harris, was sent to Melbourne with emigrants, including a number of assisted poor female emigrants.
 She left Plymouth on 11 March 1853 and, after an uneventful passage of 87 days, reached Melbourne on 10 June.
 Fourteen of her 60 crew jumped ship for the diggings, and it is believed only about three replacements were signed on.
 She then loaded a cargo that included wool, rice, and about two tonnes of gold valued at £240,000, and took on board about 110 passengers for London.

 On Wednesday 10 August, just as she was preparing to sail, police went on board and arrested a bushranger John Francis, who was later found to have been one of those responsible for robbing on 20 July the Melbourne Private Escort between the McIvor goldfield (Heathcote, Victoria) and Kyneton.
 On the following day the police arrested two others, one on board the ship and the other as he was preparing to board.
 As a result of these arrests Madagascar did not leave Melbourne until Friday 12 August 1853.
 After she left Port Phillip Heads the Madagascar was never seen again.

 When the ship became overdue many theories were floated, including spontaneous combustion of the wool cargo, hitting an iceberg and, most controversially, being seized by criminal elements of the passengers and/or crew and scuttled, with the gold being stolen and the remaining passengers and crew murdered.